-Eli comes to PSC from a career in the public sector where he most recently managed an energy efficiency and renewable energy revolving loan fund for the State of Washington, which focused on nonprofit facilities, affordable multifamily housing, and small businesses.
+Prior to his position with the Washington State Green Bank, Eli was the director of clean energy financing for Michigan Saves, another green bank staffed by PSC.
+Before PSC, he worked in the public sector, where he managed an energy efficiency and renewable energy revolving loan fund for the State of Washington that focused on nonprofit facilities, affordable multifamily housing, and small businesses.
 He also has experience addressing climate change through a state-run carbon pricing program.

 Email: [email protected]